How To Invest in S&P 500 Stocks

 Can you just invest in the S&P 500?

 No, you cannot invest in the S&P 500 directly.
-However, there are other possibilities to explore: You can either buy a share of stock of each of the S&P 500 companies - which we would advise against doing - or you can invest in a mutual fund or an ETF that mirrors the S&P 500.
+However, there are other possibilities to explore: You can either buy a share of stock of each of the S&P 500 companies - which we advise against - or invest in a mutual fund or an ETF that mirrors the S&P 500.
 The latter is a sound strategy, even among investors who don’t have millions to allocate to trading.

 How much money do you need to invest in the S&P 500?